WENZHI-HU/sailing-managing/readme.txt

 these command create a new branch and switch to it, then u can use the following command to update the code:

-don't be silly, no body use terminal to update the code :) listen what i said in lecture.
+don't be silly, no body use terminal to update the code :) listen what i said in workshop .

 to whom forget what i said, use the following command to update the code: git add .